juhanikataja/container-course-material/markdown/04_terminology.md

 ---

-### Namespace/Project
+## Namespace/Project

 * User objects live in their namespaces/projects
 * Services are accessible to Pods in the same namespace
 * Users can have different roles/rights (globally or locally to the namespace)
   * admin, self-provisioner, basic-user, cluster-reader
 * The admin of a namespace (=you!) can add others as collaborators

 ---

-### Label
+## Label

-* A key value pair like `app: nginx`
+* A key-value pair like `app: nginx`
 * Many things can have a label attached to them
 * Can be used for selecting a set of API objects

 ---

-### Pod
+## Pod

 A collection of one or more containers and volumes with a common IP.